 Steps to edit a cron job in Linux:

-1. List the current user's crontab and identify the exact line that needs to change before opening the editor.
+1. List the current user's crontab and identify the exact line to replace.

 $ crontab -l